Marcia Ball: Career

-Ball's piano style includes elements of zydeco, swamp blues, Louisiana blues, and boogie woogie.
 She began her recording career as a solo artist with Rounder Records in the 1980s and early 1990s.
 In 2001, she joined the Chicago-based Alligator Records.
 Her Rounder album, Sing It!, which featured vocalists Irma Thomas and Tracy Nelson, released in January 1998 was nominated for a Grammy Award and a Blues Music Award for "Best Contemporary Blues Album."
 Ball received the 1998 Blues Music Award for "Contemporary Female Vocalist of the Year" and "Best Blues Instrumentalist-Keyboards."

 She was awarded "Contemporary Blues Album of the Year" for her albums Presumed Innocent (2002) and So Many Rivers (2004).
 The same year she also won "Contemporary Blues Artist of the Year-Female."
 She won the "Best Blues Instrumentalist-Keyboards" again in 2005, 2006, 2007, and 2009.
 The BMA for Keyboards has since been renamed the Pinetop Perkins Piano Player Award and Ball has won it in 2012 and 2015.
 Her 2003 Alligator release, So Many Rivers, was nominated for a Grammy as were Live!
 Down The Road (2005) and Peace, Love & BBQ (2008).
 She was inducted into the Austin Music Hall of Fame in 2018.

 Ball has continued to work with Irma Thomas.
 In 2006, the two contributed a duet ("Look Up") on the New Orleans Social Club release, Sing Me Back Home (Burgundy Records/Honey Darling Records).
 In 2007, the two contributed another duet ("I Can't Get New Orleans Off My Mind") to Goin' Home: A Tribute to Fats Domino (Vanguard Records).
 She continues to play at nightclubs, particularly in Austin and New Orleans, and performs at music festivals in North America and overseas.

 In May 2015, Ball won the 'Pinetop Perkins Piano Player' award at the Blues Music Awards ceremony.
 She won the same award in 2019.

 On October 25, 2018, Ball was inducted into the Austin City Limits Hall of Fame, where she first appeared during their inaugural season in 1976.

+In October 2025, Ball announced she was diagnosed with amyotrophic lateral sclerosis, and that she would be retiring from touring and performing.

+Musical style

+Ball's piano style includes elements of zydeco, swamp blues, Louisiana blues, and boogie woogie.